RobertSkalko/Mine-and-Slash/README.txt

 - Player attacks require energy, spells require mana.
 Learn to kite mobs and not waste mana.

-- Players need to craft a player level up token to level up (and gain a full exp bar)

 Now let's get on to features, if you're here, you probably are fine with the drawbacks and want to play it!